francescoraves483/AIM-AutomotiveIntegratedMap/README.md

 If standard CAMs are used and `--enable-enhanced-CAMs` is not specified, AIM can be fully used without any limitation, and it will just not store the additional node and channel load information, being limited to the dynamic data available inside standard CAMs (i.e., to the same set of data which can be store inside the [S-LDM](https://github.com/francescoraves483/S-LDM)).

-When `--enable-enhanced-CAMs`/`-E`is not specified, `--aux-dev-addr` will have no effect and should not be specified.
+When `--enable-enhanced-CAMs`/`-E` is not specified, `--aux-dev-addr` will have no effect and should not be specified.

 By default, AIM also launches a web-based user interface, on **port 8080**, displaying the content of the database (i.e., the stored nearby vehicles on a map), updated every 500 ms.
 The behaviour of the web-based interface can be customized with the `--vehviz-update-interval`, `--vehviz-web-port`, `--vehviz-nodejs-port` and `--vehviz-nodejs-address` options.

+If the `--print-denms`/`-D` option is specified, AIM will also receive and decode **version 2 DENM messages**.
+However, these messages are not yet used for updating the internal database, and their reception will just make AIM print additional log lines with some basic information (for each DENM), i.e., the DENM stationID, event position, GeoNetworking timestamp, and RSSI signal level (gathered by launching `iw`).
+If `-P` is specified too, and a GNSS receiver is available (through `gpsd`), AIM will also log the current position, speed and heading when each DENM message is received.
+The `-P` option is available only if AIM is compiled with `libgps` support.

+**Warning:** the `--print-denms`/`-D` option requires to have `stdbuf`, `grep` and `tr` installed on the system running AIM!

 # Compiling AIM